 Another advantage of posting early and always engaging with an influencer is that they will start to notice you.
 If you take a look at your Instagram Explore tab, you will see that Instagram also pushes content that the people you follow have recently liked.
 This means, if you have an account where you want to have a similar audience as the one of an existing influencer, you need them to like your content.
-The best part is that it’s free advertisement.
+The best part is that it's free advertisement.
 The hard part is getting people to notice your small account.
 One way of doing this is by always engaging with influencers in your niche.
+Keep in mind that you should ask open ended questions to elicit answers.
 Additionally, if you leave comments on their posts, their followers will see your account name too.

 Unfortunately before starting out, I did a bad job at researching existing products.
 That’s why I missed Instagram's own post notification.
 It has been pointed out by a member of the Indiehackers community after I had finished my minimal viable product.

 After reading that comment, I was heavily discouraged.
 But, the community proposed another path that I should take.
 The main focus of CatchIt evolved around the idea of thoughtful and highly targeted comments.
 A member argued that in their own social media activities they saw a pattern of repetitive comments where people often respond with the same comment on different posts.
 You can read up on it here.
 Some other ideas were:

 - Comment usage